Grover Cleveland

-Stephen Grover Cleveland (March 18, 1837 – June 24, 1908) was an American lawyer and politician who served as the 22nd and 24th president of the United States from 1885 to 1889 and from 1893 to 1897.
-Cleveland is the only president in American history to serve two non-consecutive terms in office.
-He won the popular vote for three presidential elections—in 1884, 1888, and 1892—and was one of two Democrats (followed by Woodrow Wilson in 1912) to be elected president during the era of Republican presidential domination dating from 1861 to 1933.
+Stephen Grover Cleveland (March 18, 1837 – June 24, 1908) was the 22nd and 24th president of the United States, serving from 1885 to 1889 and from 1893 to 1897.
+He was the first U.S. president to serve nonconsecutive terms and the first Democrat elected president after the American Civil War.

-In 1881, Cleveland was elected mayor of Buffalo, and in 1882, he was elected governor of New York.
-He was the leader of the pro-business Bourbon Democrats who opposed high tariffs, free silver, inflation, imperialism, and subsidies to business, farmers, or veterans.
-His crusade for political reform and fiscal conservatism made him an icon for American conservatives of the era.
-Cleveland won praise for his honesty, self-reliance, integrity, and commitment to the principles of classical liberalism.
-He fought political corruption, patronage, and bossism.
-As a reformer, Cleveland had such prestige that the like-minded Republicans, called "Mugwumps", largely bolted the Republican Party's presidential ticket and swung to his support in the 1884 election.
-As his second administration began, disaster hit the nation when the Panic of 1893 produced a severe national depression.
-It ruined his Democratic Party, opening the way for a Republican landslide in 1894 and for the agrarian and silverite seizure of the Democratic Party in 1896.
-The result was a political realignment that ended the Third Party System and launched the Fourth Party System and the Progressive Era.
+Born in Caldwell, New Jersey, Cleveland was elected mayor of Buffalo in 1881 and governor of New York in 1882.
+While governor, he closely cooperated with state assembly minority leader Theodore Roosevelt to pass reform measures, winning national attention.
+He led the Bourbon Democrats, a pro-business movement opposed to high tariffs, free silver, inflation, imperialism, and subsidies to businesses, farmers, or veterans.
+His crusade for political reform and fiscal conservatism made him an icon for American conservatives of the time.
+Cleveland also won praise for honesty, self-reliance, integrity, and commitment to classical liberalism.
+His fight against political corruption, patronage, and bossism convinced many like-minded Republicans, called "Mugwumps", to cross party lines and support him in the 1884 presidential election, which he narrowly won against Republican James G. Blaine.